 Biological Sciences Overview

-Chair of the Department: Jeff Walker
+Chair of the Department: Ken Weber

 The Department of Biological Sciences offers a four-year program leading to a B.S. in biology that includes three options: biotechnology, general biology, and human biology.
 All programs of study provide students with a liberal arts education emphasizing the sciences.
 Each of these options has a core set of biology course requirements in addition to other biology courses that may be elected to suit individual interests and needs.
 Additional required courses in chemistry, mathematics, and physics reflect the interdisciplinary status of the biological sciences.
 Students also get strong hands-on experience by taking at least 4-6 lab classes, and many students get enhanced practical experience through research positions (volunteer, work study, grant funded, and fellowships) in science research labs at USM and elsewhere.

 In addition to the B.S. degree options, the Department offers minors in biology and in ecology, a two-year nondegree program in pre-pharmacy, and postbaccalaureate certificates in pre-medical studies and pre-veterinary studies.
 Graduates of these programs have found careers in biological and medical research laboratories, biotechnology companies, and field biology, or have furthered their education by entering graduate, medical, dental, optometry, veterinary, and law schools, as well as schools for allied health professions.
-The Department of Biological Sciences also offer a master's degree in biology, with both thesis research and literature research options (see the USM Graduate Catalog).
+The Department of Biological Sciences also offers a master's degree in biology, with both thesis research and literature research options (see the USM Graduate Catalog).

 Pre-Health Professions Students